thammin/node-bpg/readme.md

 # node-bpg

-> A nodejs module that generating bpg image files by using libbpg (http://bellard.org/bpg/).
+> A nodejs wrapper that generating bpg image files by using pre-compiled libbpg (http://bellard.org/bpg/).

 ## Install